Water Quality Institute

 In 2018, the EPA began the process of redefining which “Waters of the United States” (WOTUS) warrant federal protection – a move critics say would remove more than half of U.S. wetlands and nearly one-fifth of U.S. streams that were protected under a 2015 Obama-era ruling.
 That 2015 ruling was meant to clarify earlier court rulings regarding wetlands, going back to the Clean Water Act of 1972, which sought to make U.S. waters “swimmable and fishable.” (“Drinkable” was left to the Safe Drinking Water Act of 1974).

 It’s safe to say neither law anticipated the deluge of threats that face the Waters of the U.S. today: Aging, inadequate infrastructure.
 Newly identified toxins in surface and groundwater.
 Exotic biological invaders.
 Shifting political winds.
 Despite multiple decades’ worth of attempts to clarify federal rules regarding water pollution, adjustments to emerging threats and efforts to measure the success of these iconic laws, the results of the Clean Water Act and the Safe Drinking Water Act are, well, clear as mud.

-The Water Quality Institute marks the launch of IJNR’s Page One Project, a multi-Institute investigation into the past, present and future of the crucial environment issues of our time.
-This expenses-paid trip will run from June 23 - 29, 2019 and take participating journalists on a trip through parts of Ohio, Michigan, and Indiana as we use water-quality stories in the Great Lakes Basin to highlight similar water-quality issues across the United States.
+The Water Quality Institute marked the launch of IJNR’s Page One Project, a multi-Institute investigation into the past, present and future of the crucial environment issues of our time.
+This expenses-paid trip ran from June 23 - 29, 2019 and took participating journalists on a trip through parts of Ohio, Michigan, and Indiana as we used water-quality stories in the Great Lakes Basin to highlight similar water-quality issues across the United States.